xris1658/yadaw/doc/BUILD.md

 - Download and install Qt (see steps described in Build With MSVC).
 Once installed, add the directory containing the Qt executable (<Qt install directory>\<version>\macos\bin) to the environment variable `PATH`.
 - Download VST3 SDK, and remember the path to it.
-Comment the following lines in cmake/modules/SMTG_DetectPlatform.cmake so that we can configure the project without Xcode:
 - ```cmake
   if(XCODE_VERSION VERSION_LESS "9")
       message(FATAL_ERROR "[SMTG] XCode 9 or newer is required")